wp-plugins/resume-submissions-job-postings/readme.txt

 3. The Settings page where you can set Captcha or User Email.

 == Changelog ==
+= 1.9.2 =
+* Added the page "Input Fields" to the Admin
+* Improved scripting for error reporting
+* Admin can select which fields to show
+* Admin can select whcih fields are required

 = 1.8.8 =
 * Fixed the link for the "View/Edit" Submission.